-Every SAB case is subject to a rigorous review which includes a feedback process to the clinicians caring for the patient.
+Every SAB case is subject to a review which includes a feedback process to the clinicians caring for the patient.
 Any learning is translated into specific actions which are added to the Infection Control Work Plan with progress critically reviewed by the Infection Control Committee.

 Health Protection Scotland produces quarterly reports showing infection rates for all Scottish Boards.
-Figure 3 below shows the most recently published data as a funnel plot of healthcare associated SAB cases as rates per 100,000 Total Occupied Bed Days (TOBDs) for all NHS boards in Scotland in Quarter 2 (Apr-Jun 2019).
+Figure 3 below shows the most recently published data as a funnel plot of healthcare associated SAB cases as rates per 100,000 Total Occupied Bed Days (TOBDs) for all NHS boards in Scotland in Quarter 3 (Jul-Sep 2019).

-During this period, NHS Borders (BR) had a rate of 6.4 which was below the Scottish average rate of 16.8.
+During this period, NHS Borders (BR) had a rate of 0.0 which was below the Scottish average rate of 17.5.

-Figure 3: Funnel plot of SAB incidence rates (per 100,000 TOBD) in healthcare associated infection cases for all NHS Boards in Scotland in Q2 2019
+Figure 3: Funnel plot of SAB incidence rates (per 100,000 TOBD) in healthcare associated infection cases for all NHS Boards in Scotland in Q3 2019

 A funnel plot chart is designed to distinguish natural variation from statistically significant outliers.
 The funnel narrows on the right of the graph as the larger health Boards will have less fluctuation in their rates due to greater Total Occupied Bed Days.
-Figure 3 shows that NHS Borders was within the blue funnel, which means that it is not a statistical outlier.
+Figure 3 shows that NHS Borders was below the blue funnel because there were no cases in Q3 2019, therefore we are a statistical outlier along with NHS Shetland.
+If we were within the blue funnel we would not be a statistical outlier.

-Figure 4 below shows a funnel plot of community associated SAB cases as rates per 100,000 population for all NHS boards in Scotland in Quarter 2 (Apr-Jun 2019).
+Figure 4 below shows a funnel plot of community associated SAB cases as rates per 100,000 population for all NHS boards in Scotland in Q3 2019.

-Source of data is Electronic Communication of Surveillance in Scotland (ECOSS) & NRS midyear population estimates.
+Source of data is Electronic Communication of Surveillance in Scotland (ECOSS) & NRS midvear population estimates

-Figure 4: Funnel plot of SAB incidence rates (per 100,000 population) in community associated infection cases for all NHS Boards in Scotland in Q2 2019
+Figure 4: Funnel plot of SAB incidence rates (per 100,000 population) in community associated infection cases for all NHS Boards in Scotland in Q3 2019

-During this period NHS Borders (BR) had a rate of 10.4 which was above the Scottish average rate of 9.8.
-NHS Borders is not a statistical outlier from the rest of Scotland.
+During this period NHS Borders (BR) had a rate of 6.9 which was below the Scottish average rate of 7.4.